"In a mind clear as still water, even the waves, breaking, are reflecting its light."

 What is it?

 Zazen is a form of meditation associated with Zen Buddhism that has its origins in Chinese, Indian and Japanese Buddhist traditions.
 The word Zazen means “seated Zen” and is considered to be the very heart of Zen practice.
+To make real progress in zazen requires a genuine commitment to practice.
+We may not recognize dramatic changes in our lives right away, but that’s okay.
+One aspect of relating to our practice is to approach it with a balance of effort and patience.
+To find that which is beyond our ideas of self, we need to engage in our own experience of practice.

 How do I practice zazen?

-Seating posture can vary, but Zazen is often practiced on a mat or cushion, with or without legs crossed.
+Find a quiet space to sit. posture can vary, but Zazen is often practiced on a mat or cushion, with or without legs crossed.
 The back is kept as straight as possible, head slightly tilted forward with the mouth closed, breathing naturally with gaze focused on the floor.
 Attention is concentrated on the inward and outward movements of the breath or just simply sitting with no attention on the breath.

 Challenges and Commitments of practice